If run with the working directory within the package source. package_coverage() # or a package in another directory cov <- package_coverage("/dir/lintr") # view results as a data.frame as.data.frame(cov) # zero_coverage() shows only uncovered lines. # If run within RStudio, `zero_coverage()` will op

 You also need to install covr, either by adding it to the

 Suggests: field of your package’s

-DESCRIPTION file; possibly also to
+DESCRIPTION file or also to

-CODECOV_TOKEN to the token generated on codecov.io.
+CODECOV_TOKEN to the token generated on the settings page of https://codecov.io.

 For CI systems not supported by coveralls you need to set the